Preface content

 Statutory Disinfectant Testing

-The Pirbright Laboratory offers efficacy testing for disinfectants against foot-and-mouth disease virus (FMDV) and swine vesicular disease virus (SVDV).
-The standard DEFRA test is a disinfectant suspension test where dilutions of the disinfectant under test are made in WHO hard water with or without protein soiling.
-To these dilutions FMDV or SVDV is added as required and the test mixture will be held at 4°C for 30 minutes.
-Residual virus infectivity is detected and quantified by inoculating serial dilutions of the test mixtures onto cell culture.
-Disinfectants under test will be deemed efficacious if the virus titre is reduced by at least 10⁴ (4 logs) in the test.
+The Pirbright Laboratory offers ISO/IEC 17025 accredited disinfectant efficacy testing for DEFRA approval against foot-and-mouth disease virus (FMDV) and swine vesicular disease virus (SVDV).
+The standard DEFRA test is a disinfectant suspension test where dilutions of the disinfectant specified by the manufacturer are made in WHO hard water, with protein soiling for FMDV tests.
+FMDV or SVDV is added to these dilutions, and the test mixture is held at 4°C for 30 minutes.
+Residual virus infectivity is detected and quantified by inoculating serial dilutions of the test mixtures onto cell cultures.
+Disinfectants under test will be deemed efficacious at the tested dilution if it reduces virus titre by at least 10⁴ pfu/ml (4 logs) in the test.

 UKAS Testing accreditation logo - number 4025